LLoadout/microsoftgraph/README.md

 });
 ```

+The package will search for a session variable name `microsoftgraph-token` for establishing the connection.
+So please provide this variable

 ## If you want to send mail with the package then do this additional steps:

 Set the environment variable MAIL_MAILER in your .env file